PRINCIPLE INVESTIGATOR

 JOIN US!

 The Greene Lab is always looking for enthusiastic and curious aspiring or tenured scientists to help pursue their mission of making the world a better place, one enzyme at a time.
-We particularly encourage diverse applicants to apply, whether that be diverse in prior scientific experience or lived experience.
+We particularly encourage diverse applicants to apply, whether diverse in prior scientific experience or lived experience.

-For undergraduates, please email Brandon directly with your resume/CV, unofficial transcript(s), and times you are available for meeting.
+For undergraduates, please email Brandon directly with your resume/CV, unofficial transcript(s), and times you are available for a meeting.
 Preference is generally given to those who have not yet begun their 3rd year, but all applicants will be considered.